MovieTrender/Documentation/README.md

 This is the final project for Harvard course Big Data Analytics.

-The main idea is the creation of a infrastructure for doing a near real time analytics over data downloaded from Twitter.
+The main idea is the creation of an infrastructure for doing a near real time analytics over data downloaded from Twitter.

 The analytics are oriented to movies released in the cinema and their relevance, the project also includes information about the crew of the movie